AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/privatelink-service.md

 Adobe Commerce on cloud infrastructure supports integration with the [AWS PrivateLink](https://aws.amazon.com/privatelink/) or [Azure Private Link](https://learn.microsoft.com/en-us/azure/private-link/) service.
 You can use PrivateLink to establish secure, private communication between Adobe Commerce on cloud infrastructure environments and services and applications hosted on external systems.
 Both the Adobe Commerce application and external systems must be accessible through Virtual Private Cloud (VPC) endpoints configured within the same Cloud region (AWS or Azure).

+>[!TIP]
+>
+>PrivateLink is best used for securing connections for non-HTTP(S) integrations, such as database or file transfers.
+If you plan to integrate your application with Adobe Commerce APIs, see [Adobe API Mesh](https://developer.adobe.com/graphql-mesh-gateway/gateway/create-mesh/) in _API Mesh for Adobe Developer App Builder_.

 ## Features and support

 The PrivateLink service integration for Adobe Commerce on cloud infrastructure projects includes the following features and support: